 Well, I try my best to be good at.
 It’s really hard to be good at anything.
-But when you feel alone you are constantly judging yourself and evaluating your parenting because when your the one with your child 24/7 and when your tired or sick and you just can’t call someone to help or give you a break… you feel like your breaking too.
+But when you feel alone you are constantly judging yourself and evaluating your parenting because when your the one with your child 24/7 and when your tired or sick and you just can’t call someone to help or give you a break… you feel like your braking too.

 While I have my husband… he works and I am often left at home with Weston all day and Weston is nearly in bed when he comes home.
 I am not truly alone…I know that and it’s my problem I feel lonely!

 I am an expat…an American expat who has a big ol American family back home.
 That big ol’ American family is the closest, strongest and most beautiful family I know.
 I crave the family Christmas parties, the new cousin arrivals…the birthday parties, the baby showers.
 All of which Weston will miss out on.
-He wont have 20 cousins to play with or go run around with.
-His aunties won’t make him birthday cakes and his granddad won’t teach him how to throw a football.
+He won’t have 20 cousins to play with or go run around with.
+His aunties won’t make his birthday cakes and his granddad won’t teach him how to throw a football.
 He won’t be American.
 And I’ve come to terms with that but I do feel bad he won’t grow up surrounded by so many people you won’t know who is who unless you write it down on a piece of paper.
 You can only do so much from across the pond and boy when he is in America, they do they spoil him like he never left.
-And for me it feels so good knowing that just because we live in a different country…that doesn’t mean they love us any less!
+And for me, it feels so good knowing that just because we live in a different country…that doesn’t mean they love us any less!

 Not only when you leave your home country, do you leave your family and friends…you are also trying to figure out “regular English” things as well.

 Everything from how the health care system to now the school system works for children can be a bit strange.